-Until the use of fossil fuel is globally banned or abandoned, increasing combustion efficiency and abating emissions remain our foremost environmental problems to solve.
-Electronic plasma technologies like Plasmacat, are the certain future for fuel-injected combustion equipment, fully integrated to control the combustion process for all size, new and retrofitted engines and burners.
-Plasmacat’s closest “competitor” is Southwest Research Institute, a world-renowned laboratory for testing and verifying products that comply with U.S. fuel and emission standards.
-Plasmacat and SWRI produce plasmas that increase fuel efficiency in engines and burners (respectively) by 30%, and both expect greater improvement with future development.
+Until the use of fossil fuel is globally banned or abandoned, abating emissions is our foremost environmental problem to solve.
+The integration of plasma is the certain future for all fuel-injected combustion equipment to control the combustion process for all size, new and retrofitted engines and burners.
+Plasmacat’s closest “competitor” is Southwest Research Institute, a world renowned laboratory for testing and verifying products that comply with U.S. fuel and emission standards.
+SWRI and Plasmacat produce plasmas that increase fuel efficiency in engines and burners (respectively) by 30% and both expect greater improvement with future development.
 Unlike SWRI, Plasmacat treats the entire combustion process to also abate exhaust emissions.

 Plasmacat technology produced a 5% increase in heat (work) using %20 less fuel, increasing a 90% efficient OEM burner by 30% and exponentially reducing CO2 and NOx.
 Plasmacat’s circuitry is scalable without limitation to produce a small “ball of plasma” in the cylinder of an engine, or a large “ring-of-fire” surrounding the tip of a fuel-injector in a boiler.
 Their technology can be automated to maintain combustion efficiency throughout changing combustion conditions and fuel type.
 Their patent publications for engines, burners and catalytic converters, concluded with the electronic control of redox reactivity, an all-electronic emissions control process that improves combustion efficiency.
 A storyboard helps illustrate how Plasmacat technology is installed to control redox and a redox gasket for installation in modern fuel-injected engines.

 Donor Advised Investment Program